Exclusive-U.S. to send 3,000 additional troops to Poland, officials say

-Russia is massing more troops near Ukraine and an invasion could come at any time, perhaps before the end of this month's Winter Olympics, U.S. Secretary of State Antony Blinken said on Friday.

-Commercial satellite images published by a private U.S. company showed new Russian military deployments at several locations near Ukraine.
+Polish Defence Minister Mariusz Blaszczak wrote on Twitter late on Friday that Poland is ready to welcome the U.S. troops anytime.

+"The U.S. administration will send additional 3,000 troops to Poland due to the tense situation in Ukraine.
+I spoke today about this issue with (U.S. Defence Secretary Lloyd) Austin," he said.
+"We are ready at any time to welcome U.S. soldiers to Poland."

-The officials, speaking on the condition of anonymity, said the U.S. troop deployment will come from the 82nd Airborne Division and not from within U.S. forces in Europe.
+The officials, speaking to Reuters on condition of anonymity, said the U.S. troop deployment will come from the 82nd Airborne Division based at Fort Bragg, North Carolina, and not from within U.S. forces in Europe.

+They are expected to be in Poland by next week, they said.

 One of the officials described it as a significant deployment.

+Another official said the deployment order was signed by Austin at the direction of President Joe Biden.

-They are in addition to the 8,500 troops already on alert to be ready to deploy to Europe if needed and the nearly 3,000 American troops the administration said earlier this month it would deploy to Poland and Romania.
+The soldiers are in addition to the 8,500 troops already on alert to be ready to deploy to Europe if needed and the nearly 3,000 American troops the administration said earlier this month it would deploy to Poland and Romania.

-President Joe Biden met his national security advisers in the White House Situation Room Thursday night to discuss Russia's ongoing military buildup around Ukraine.
+A spokesperson for Poland's Defence Ministry did not confirm any additional details about timing or where the troops would be coming from.

 Russia has already massed more than 100,000 troops near Ukraine, and this week it launched joint military exercises in neighboring Belarus and naval drills in the Black Sea.

-Moscow denies plans to invade Ukraine, but says it could take unspecified "military-technical" action unless a series of demands are met, including promises from NATO never to admit Ukraine and to withdraw forces from Eastern Europe.
+While it denies plans to invade Ukraine, Moscow has said it could take unspecified "military-technical" action unless a series of demands are met, including promises from NATO never to admit Ukraine and to withdraw forces from Eastern Europe.

 The United States and Britain have both warned an invasion could come within days.